IlyasPatel/ilyaspatel.github.io/_posts/ansible/2018-01-14-tdd-your-infrastructure-code-with-kitchen.md

 I'll be using `Vim` which is a text editor on Unix-like operating systems.
-This is useful to learn if you SSH into remote machines like AWS EC2 instances.
-To prevent repeating the commands, whenever you see the Vim command, you can refer to this table to see how to insert and save text in files.
+This is useful to learn if you SSH into remote machines often.
+To prevent repeating the commands in this post, whenever you see the **Vim** command, you can refer to this table to see how to insert and save text in files.
 I'll do the first one with you.

 <table>